adyngom/28-relevant-js-questions/9-utility-library.md

 # The challenge
 **_Best suited for:_** Senior | Expert **Stage:** At home | Round 2 | Onsite

 As a team you have decided to keep your code base as DRY as possible.
-You want to put in place a utility library of small frequently used functionality.
-The voted name is **Nodash** ;)
+You want to put in place a utility library of small frequently used functionalities.
+The voted name for the project is **Nodash** ;)

 Since array manipulation is one of the most frequent task encountered by the team, you are tasked to start the project with these four methods as a base: